 Renewable energy sources made up nearly nine-tenths of new power added to Europe’s electricity grids last year, in a sign of the continent’s rapid shift away from fossil fuels.

-Teach Close Reading Skills Guide students in annotation by directing them to do more than highlight or underline.
+And this is not just an ELA issue—other disciplines also often focus on the content of a text.
+However, teaching reading skills in English classes and across the disciplines is an almost guaranteed way to help students retain content.
 Brain function 'boosted for days after reading a novel' - Science - News.
 Being pulled into the world of a gripping novel can trigger actual, measurable changes in the brain that linger for at least five days after reading, scientists have said.

 The new research, carried out at Emory University in the US, found that reading a good book may cause heightened connectivity in the brain and neurological changes that persist in a similar way to muscle memory.
 The changes were registered in the left temporal cortex, an area of the brain associated with receptivity for language, as well as the the primary sensory motor region of the brain.
 Neurons of this region have been associated with tricking the mind into thinking it is doing something it is not, a phenomenon known as grounded cognition - for example, just thinking about running, can activate the neurons associated with the physical act of running.

+“We already knew that good stories can put you in someone else’s shoes in a figurative sense.
 TeachingEnglish - British Council - Photos.
 Integrated Skills Through Literature: “All Summer in a Day” – On the same page.
 The story of Margot – of (in)difference, (in)justice, hope – was not unfamiliar to me but was brought to my attention during a workshop a few years ago and have since used it in my classes.

-I wouldn’t blame you!
-If you are one of those, I kindly suggest you make an exception for the sake of learning and improving your English.
-This is my selection of the best audio/video news and current affairs websites to learn English.
+He is inexplicably drawn to a house where the landlady seems to be expecting him.
+The house and the landlady seem friendly and welcoming, and he looks forward to staying there.
+Clap Hands, Here Comes Charlie.
+The 8 Best Audio/Video News and Current Affairs Websites to Learn English.
+I’m currently really tied up with checking exams, so I’m going to make the introduction to this blog post really brief.
 Books britlit using literature in efl classrooms.
 Reason to Read – a genre specific approach to developing reading skills.
 In my recent talk at IATEFL 2015, I argued that the standard approach to reading in ELT is ineffective and that tasks which reflect a broader range of genres and more realistic reasons for reading are preferable, and I demonstrated a few tasks which reflect this philosophy.